-Application for Sex Offender Registry Removal SLED SOR Unit P.O.
-Box 21398 Columbia, SC 29221
+Application for Removal from Sex Offender Registry SLED SOR Unit Post Office Box 21398 Columbia, SC 29221.

-The following information must accompany the request:
+The applicant must send the following:

 - 1. Completed SLED APPLICATION.
 (Available on SLED's website www.sled.sc.gov). - 2.
-2 sets of fingerprints from the applicant for SLED to conduct a fingerprint-based state and a federal criminal history check on the applicant. - \\For SLED to proceed, the applicant "must not have been convicted of failure to register within the previous ten years" and "must not have been convicted of any additional sexual offense after being placed on the registry."
+2 sets of fingerprints from the applicant for SLED to conduct a fingerprint-based state and a federal criminal history check on the applicant. - For SLED to proceed, the applicant "must not have been convicted of failure to register within the previous ten years" and "must not have been convicted of any additional sexual offense after being placed on the registry."
 See S.C.
 Code Ann. § 23-3-462(A)(4), (5). - 3.
 A filing fee of \$250.00, which can only be paid via money order or cashier's check.
 (SLED does not accept personal checks). - 4.
 Proof that the applicant "successfully completed all sex offender treatment programs that were required."
 This proof must be official documentation acknowledging successful completion.